The breakdown of JK Rowling and the Harry Potter cast’s relationship

 “It is unusual for us to give a potentially life-changing treatment to young people and not know what happens to them in adulthood, and that’s been a particular problem that we haven’t had the follow-up into adulthood to know what the results of this are.”

-This prompted Rowling to tweet that this should be evidence enough for those in favour of gender-affirming care to reconsider their stance.
+Rowling responded by saying this report should be evidence enough for those in favour of gender-affirming care to reconsider their stance.

 She wrote: “Even if you don’t feel ashamed of cheerleading for what now looks like severe medical malpractice, even if you don’t want to accept that you might have been wrong, where’s your sense of self-preservation?”